bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RatedMechanicalTension_3_8iNth8f7lRDO7YuohKPU/Documentation.md

-The tension is described as the pulling force transmitted axially to the equipment under normal work.
+The rated mechanical tension described as the pulling force transmitted axially to the equipment under normal work.